jrandj/FPL-draft-picker/README.md

 # FPL-draft-picker

 FPL-draft-picker is a Python application for finding available players in the selected league that have a higher projected score than players already in the selected team.
+This application uses APIs available from draft.premierleague.com to obtain player data and then matches against the projections from fantasyfootballscout.co.uk.

 ## Output